-Recurrent respiratory papillomatosis (RRP) refers to a wart-like growth on the surface of the larynx.
-Caused by human papilloma virus (HPV), RRP is typically benign, but because the virus persists in the tissue, RRP tends to recur even after it is removed.
+Recurrent respiratory papillomatosis (RRP) is a condition that involves recurrent wart-like growths on the surface of the vocal cords or tissue around the vocal cords.
+Caused by specific types of the human papilloma virus (HPV), recurrent respiratory papillomatosis is typically benign, but because the virus persists in the tissue.
+RRP tends to recur even after the growths are removed.

 Recurrent Respiratory Papillomatosis: What You Need to Know

 - Growths on the vocal cords often cause voice changes.

 - Very large lesions can cause trouble breathing.

 - RRP can be suspected after a vocal cord exam, but a biopsy is often performed to both confirm the diagnosis of RRP and also to make sure that the lesions show no pre-cancerous changes.

 - Treatment of RRP involves carefully removing the lesions without damaging the underlying components of the vocal cords that allow vibration and voice production.

 - KTP laser treatments and surgery can be used to treat recurrent respiratory papillomatosis.